 In states including Connecticut, Massachusetts and New York, all drivers must purchase uninsured/underinsured motorist coverage as part of their auto insurance policy to protect from at-fault drivers that carry little or no liability insurance coverage.

-Believe it or not, according to the latest report from the Insurance Research Council, the rate of uninsured motorists ranges from 0-8% in New York and the surrounding area to up to 26% in states including Florida and California.
+Believe it or not, according to the most recent report from the Insurance Research Council, the rate of uninsured motorists ranges from 0-8% in New York and the surrounding areas and up to 26% in states including Florida and California.

-If you do not have car insurance, you should absolutely purchase insurance from the rental car company.
+If you do not have car insurance and are renting, you should purchase insurance from the rental car company.
 You will need to meet minimum standards for liability, and you can rest assured that the rental insurance will cover you in the event of an accident.
 You can inquire about credit card benefits too, but make sure there that loopholes don’t leave you exposed to potential financial hardship.